DukeLearningInnovation/duke-sakai-skins/README.md

+# 19.x

+1. git clone
+1. npm install
+1. npm

+    when using npm run serve, check the version to see if it matches what's currently on the server, otherwise your changes won't appear.

+1. change the arguments on on scripts:watch to the skin and environment you are developing for
+1. npm run watch

 # 12.x branches

 `src` contains the source files for the skins.
 Final edits are placed here and compiled for deployment